siemens/ix/packages/documentation/docs/design-kit/design-kit.md

 # iX Design Kits

-Download our iX Design System here.
+Download our Siemens Industrial Experience Design System here.
 There are two Sketch libraries available, one for Siemens employees with brand elements and one open-source library.

 The Figma library is coming soon.